 Related: How to Finance an Airbnb

 If you opt for private management, that’s only one of your potential expenses.
 You will also need to furnish your vacation rental.
-Again, you must keep in mind that if you want the high revenue, you’re going to have to go with high-end fixtures and furniture.
+Again, you must keep in mind that if you want high revenue, you’re going to have to go with high-end fixtures and furniture.
 You will also more than likely need a cleaning service.
 If you don’t have one, you’ll be running back and forth to keep the place clean, and there is a huge difference between a rent-ready professional cleaning job and standard house cleaning.

-Seasonal and sporadic income: Depending on where your vacation rental is, you may only have a short high season where you earn the big revenue.
+Depending on where your vacation rental is, you may only have a short high season where you earn the big revenue.
 There will also likely be several competing vacation rentals in the area, and you’ll all be fighting for the same tourist dollars.
 So, you may make good or even great money for some of the year and little to no money for the rest of the year.

 Granted, that’s not as much of a consideration in West Coast locations like Los Angeles or Sun Belt cities like Miami where vacation season never ends.
 However, it’s still a safe bet that your short-term vacation rental won’t be occupied all year.
 So, you always have to factor in the reality that you may only make money for half the year, or even just a few months per year on your chosen vacation rental.

-The legal landscape: The popularity of Airbnb and similar platforms took a lot of cities and municipalities by complete surprise.
+The popularity of Airbnb and similar platforms took a lot of cities and municipalities by complete surprise.
 Once investors realized how much money could be made, many of them made aggressive moves in America’s most sought-after vacation destinations.
 Unfortunately, the enormous success of vacation rentals has incentivized several different groups to take legal steps to curtail them.

 Hotel owners see a direct threat to their profits, and many of them have lobbied aggressively to make sure that vacation rental owners are required to pay the same hotel taxes and carry the same liability insurance that they do.
 Homeowners, on the other hand, may not want to live next door to a vacation rental.

-So, both of these groups have taken strong steps to push legislation that limits the amount of days you can rent your short-term vacation rental out in a year.
+So, both these groups have taken strong steps to push legislation that limits the amount of days you can rent your short-term vacation rental out in a year.
 Many major metropolitan areas are also getting tremendous pressure from traditional renters to curtail or limit the number of vacation rentals because the rentals are eating into the inventory of available apartments.

 A Better Way to Invest in Vacation Rentals

 As you can see, vacation rentals can be profitable, but there is still no such thing as a free lunch.
 There are a lot of potential pitfalls that go along with being an owner or operator of a vacation rental.
-The good news is that you’ve got more than one option for profiting off of vacation rentals.
+The good news is that you’ve got more than one option for profiting from vacation rentals.
 Instead of owning and operating your own vacation rental, you can invest in real estate platforms that specialize in vacation rentals.

 Arrived Homes is a great example of investment platforms that allow you to crowdfund or invest in vacation rental portfolios.
-The big advantage of going this route is that you don’t have to worry about scouting properties, managing properties or dealing with tenants.
+The big advantage of going this route is that you don’t have to worry about scouting properties, managing properties, or dealing with tenants.
 You can simply invest in the offerings on the platforms, and they will handle the hard stuff while paying you a nice dividend (in a perfect world at least).

 The reality is, unless you have specific property management experience, a lot of patience and live within easy driving distance of your vacation rental, investing in vacation rentals through a platform might be the most efficient way to go.
 Yes, there is always a risk of loss, but at least you’ll be investing in properties that have undergone due diligence from an experienced group of investors who know how to make them profitable.